The Knight in the Panther's Skin: Translations

 Among the translations, the 1989 Esperanto version by Zurab Makaŝvili and the 2015 English version by Lyn Coffin are notable not only for faithfully reproducing the content of the poem, but also for preserving the poetic structure of the epic in shairi (rhymed stanzas of four sixteen-syllable lines).

 In 2025, Thea Gomelauri translated The Knight in the Panther's Skin as "Dressed in a Tiger's Fur".

-University of Oxford to Host a Multi-Lingual Reading

-As a part of the 65th Anniversary of the Recovery of Shota Rustaveli's Fresco, Oxford Interfaith Forum organises a series of educational events, including the Bodleian Library Manuscript Presentations, and Multi-lingual Reading.
+To celebrate the 65th Anniversary of the Recovery of Shota Rustaveli's Fresco, Oxford Interfaith Forum organised a series of educational events, including a multi-lingual conference "Rustaveli's Gift to Humanity".